Network Dynamism:

 Over the past three decades, the world has been rewired by an invisible layer of code.
 Like a silk scarf stretched across the planet, a thin digital fabric now connects every industry - music, entertainment, commerce, transportation, finance, work, communication.
 Entire sectors that once operated purely in the physical realm have migrated to the cloud and into the palm of our hands.

-The entire consumer lifecycle - activation, consumption, and management - now lives on mobile devices.
+The entire consumer lifecycle - activation, consumption, management, and customer support - now lives on mobile devices.
 And yet, telecom hasn’t crossed the same bridge.

-Networks carry every byte of the digital economy, turning our phones into remote controls for the world around us - yet they cannot carry themselves into the software-driven future.
-While other industries have evolved into seamless, self serve, on-demand experiences, telecom remains tethered to analog processes and human-heavy operations that no longer fit consumer expectations.
+Networks carry every byte of the digital economy, turning our phones into remote controls for the world around us - yet they haven’t built the software that brings them into this future.
+While other industries have evolved into seamless, self-serve, on-demand experiences, telecom remains tethered to analog processes and human-heavy operations that no longer live up to consumer expectations.

 For years, rapid subscriber growth masked the problem, fueling a trillion-dollar industry.
 But the game has changed.
 In an increasingly commoditized market, algorithms now intermediate access to customers, auctioning discovery and driving customer acquisition costs into the thousands per subscriber.
 At the same time, the absence of automation and digital UX leaves carriers saddled with rising operational expenses and the lowest Net Promoter Scores of any major global industry.